-The Titan One screen is slightly different to the normal display as it is designed for use on a touchscreen with no physical control surface (actual faders or buttons).
+The T1 and T2 devices use a special version of the Titan software called Titan Go.
+The operating screen is slightly different to the normal display as it is designed for use on a touchscreen with no physical control surface (actual faders or buttons).